kartta-labs/Project/KARTTA-APP.md

 appear below it.

-Note that when the user clicks the "Got It" button in the cookie bar, the page will be reloaded using the current page address after the cookie is set; afte this reload the page will render without the cookie bar.
+Note that when the user clicks the "Got It" button in the cookie bar, the page will be reloaded using the current page address after the cookie is set; aftef this reload the page will render without the cookie bar.

 ## Install Logo and App Menu